 The book features all the faces you would expect in a good coming of age story: the underdog protagonist destined for great things, the smart best friend who has the intelligence to help them achieve said great things, a cantankerous mentor with questionable teaching methods and a villain with a winning smile.

-Stovall writes strong and convincing characters and I found myself either loving or appropriately hating each one.
-While YA deals tends to deal more in absolutes and I found the black-and-white concept of bully vs. good guy refreshing, relationships between the characters do evolve in an interesting way throughout the story which adds depth.
+Stovall writes strong and convincing characters, and I found myself either loving or appropriately hating each one.
+While YA tends to deal more in absolutes, and I found the black-and-white concept of bully versus good guy refreshing.
+Relationships between the characters do evolve in an interesting way throughout the story which adds depth.

 The most entertaining thing about the book is discovering the different types of mythical creatures -my favourite being a brief appearance by a hydra named Raisen- and their arcanist’s unique magical abilities.
-This concept is really well developed and it’s a lot of fun to discover.
+This concept is well developed, and it’s a lot of fun to discover.

-When Volke is more or less forced to bond with what is essentially a suit of armour, at first I was disappointed thinking he got stuck with the equivalent of some weird, new generation Pokémon.
-But it actually turns out to have impressive abilities, and being that Luthair is a key character itself, its physical form is well thought out.
+When Volke is forced to bond with what is essentially a suit of armour, I was disappointed, thinking he got stuck with the equivalent of a weird, new generation Pokémon.
+But it turns out to have impressive abilities, and being that Luthair is a key character itself, its physical form is well thought out.

 This is a fairly violent book and contains elements of horror that I loved, particularly an action scene in the early chapters which was what brought to mind Princess Mononoke.

 Knightmare Arcanist is an accessible and exciting book with a unique magic system, mystical animals, arcanist schools, pirates, horror and true friendship, more than enough to satisfy any YA fantasy fan.